srikanthIBM/cognos-dancing-dashboard/README.md

 The real time Dashboard will be able to display mix of data (volatile and non-volatile) can be shown on a single dashboard.
 Volatile data is extracted from external websites and in other words we are trying to build a Cognos add-on to consume streaming(Highly volatile )data like stock ticker or data from SCADA or IOT platform broadcast data.
 The idea is to build a dancing chart that captures volatile data and incrementally updates itself.

+With the latest feature of Cognos 11.x Extensions, you now have the ability to add and remove elements in the IBM Cognos Analytics user interface for a perspective.
+An extension is a zip file that contains spec.json and optional images and js folders.

 When the reader has completed this Code Pattern, they will understand how to: